Meowcenary/automated_programming/docs/GOGENERATE.md

 things like constructors or writing many version of a function for different types as an alternative to generics, but it is challenging enough to work with that it would take an experienced developer to build anything with it and any resulting tool would be unlikely to truly replace a developer in terms of code output and value added to a project.

+### Running the Generator
+The generator code is stored under `generator/`

+### Creating Go Generator Code With AI
+After working through a few tutorial examples and reading up on Go's generate tool I was still having some challenges wrapping my head around how to properly use it.
+To help understand how to use generate I decided to ask Google's Bard AI for some help.
+The below log marks the prompt/question with a leading "->" and the answer with "Answer: "

+**-> Can you help me write a go template string that accepts a struct as an argument?**

+Google Bard was helpful in getting started, but I was struggling to combine the text templates together in a way that made sense to me.